iron-cage/sdk/docs/protocol/010_agents_api.md

 ### Agent ↔ Project (Many-to-One)

 - Each agent belongs to exactly one project
-- Pilot uses Master Project only (project_id defaults to "proj-master")
+- Pilot uses Master Project only (project_id defaults to "proj_master")
 - Post-Pilot supports multi-project assignment

 ---